With so many models to choose from, how do you choose just one?

 Brand Name | Product Type

-Meet the latest entry into the Saucony Kinvara pantheon—the Kinvara 13 running shoes.
-The stripped-down aesthetic takes the 12's back to their roots, offering wearers a true racing feel as opposed to a standard daily trainer.
+Meet the latest entry into the Saucony Peregrine pantheon—the Peregrine 13 running shoes.
+The stripped-down aesthetic takes the 13's back to their roots, offering wearers a true trail racer without the bulk.

 PWRRUN cushioning ensures a low-impact, soft step every time, while the lightweight build and more aggressive handling allow for incredible toe-offs and precision.
-A good choice for experienced runners with an eye on the finish line.
+Meanwhile, the PWRTRAC rubber outsole and rock guard ensure maximum traction and grip on even the most rugged of terrain.

 Price: 0.00$